lindenb/jvarkit/docs/VcfGnomad.md

       variant.
 A distance specified as a positive integer.Commas are removed.
       The following suffixes are interpreted : b,bp,k,kb,m,mb,g,gb
       Default: 10000
+    --disable-lcr
+      Do NOT use the 'INFO/lcr'  (low complexity region) flag.
+Default is to set a FILTER those variants.
+      Default: false
     -F, --fields
       AF fields to peek-up from gnomad.
 Space/comma/semicolon separated
       Default: AF_popmax,AF_nfe